 Suddenly my love of Hollywood and the planet went to war with one another.

-So, I reached out to some experts, armed with questions, including Hunter Vaughn, the Environmental Media Scholar-in-Residence in the University of Colorado Boulder’s Department of Media Studies, and Colleen Bell of the California Film Commission.
+So, I reached out to some experts, armed with questions about sustainability in Hollywood, including Hunter Vaughn, the Environmental Media Scholar-in-Residence in the University of Colorado Boulder’s Department of Media Studies, and Colleen Bell of the California Film Commission.

 “Hollywood can make changes on pretty much every level,” Vaughn told me right off the bat.

 But okay.
 We can work with this.
 What does “change on every level” actually look like?